isa-ulisboa/greends-fads-exercises/fads_ex_01_manipulate_files.md

 - create files and directories
 - copy, delete and rename files and directories
 - identify the current location
+- identify the path to a file
 - run a python script
 - reuse commands
+- connect to remote computers

 ## Using the terminal with bash